 That’ll help you rank in the search results, making it easier for your audience to spot the content you crafted for them.

-How do you drive traffic, solve customer problems, and build your brand through knowledge base SEO?
+How do you drive traffic, solve customer problems, and build your brand through knowledge base SEO activities?
 Keep reading to get the answers.

 What is a customer knowledge base?

 A knowledge base is an online self-service system that empowers your customers and employees to find the information they need when they need it.
 That way, you can hand off queries and focus on your zone of genius.
 Your customers can find instant information about a company’s product, service, mission, or specific terms there.